Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 ## Overlays

-- Lines are rendered too close to each other, almost no space between them (CT issue)
-- Problem with Buttons positions for some overlay in new CT artifact with fixed overlays
-- Martin NPC fishing hook is detected in Bobbong Time tracker (Galatea)
+- Martin NPC fishing hook is detected in Bobbing Time tracker (Galatea)
 - Overlay moving when scrolling
 - Overlays position not preserved when copying coords file from 1.8.9
 - Clickable overlay buttons - smaller scale buttons renders wrongly, so far they have same size as overlay text